Disclosure: This article may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 1 – Jennifer Senior: For Parents, Happiness Is A Very High Bar

 This talk is like a big hug of ‘you’re doing okay mama’.
-Love it.
+Which, honestly, is not something we hear often enough.

 2 – Rita Pierson: Every Kid Needs a Champion